sam-wheat/Blog/src/Blog/wwwroot/articles/scalableServiceLayer/scalableServiceLayer.md

 ## Introduction
 Most developers know Entity Framework Core as a powerful ORM that is widely used for creating business applications.
 Autofac is a dependency injection library known for its robustness and flexibility.
 Entity Framework Core and Autofac work wonderfully together - however it is up to the developer to devise a specific implementation.
 Such implementations often involve repetitive work, they do not adhere to any known patterns, and often do not exploit the full utility either of these libraries provide.

 AdaptiveClient and its related library, AdaptiveClient.EntityFramework, describe a pattern for using Entity Framework Core and Autofac together.
 AdaptiveClient allows the developer to create loosely coupled services that are resolved at runtime using keys.
 Each key is a simple string that is associated with a connection string.
 When a user makes a call to a particular service, AdaptiveClient identifies a server that is available and able to handle the request.
 Using the keys that are associated with the connection string for the selected server, AdaptiveClient instructs Autofac how to resolve and inject all required dependencies for the called service.
-This process, when described in words, may seem lengthy and complex.
+When articulated in words this process may seem lengthy and complex.
 However it is typically very efficient and describes how dependency injection services such as Autofac are commonly used.

 AdptiveClient defines three simple keys that are used in the resolution of service components.
 These keys are stored in a json configuration file along with the connection strings that are used by the application.
 AdaptiveClient provides a simple API for using these keys to register and resolve components .
 AdaptiveClient also provides utilities for working with Entity Framework Core objects such as migrations and initializers.